What Are Transformative Works in Copyright Law?

 The concept of transformative use was first utilized in the Campbell versus Acuff-Rose Music case in 1994.
 Acuff Rose Music, Inc. pursued legal action against members of the musical group 2 Live Crew, as well as their record company.
 Acuff Rose held the copyright statement for Roy Orbison’s song “Oh Pretty Woman.”

 The musical group released a song called “Pretty Woman” that sounded strikingly similar to the copyrighted work.
-However, lyrics were changed to parody the original song.
+However, the lyrics were changed to parody the original song.
 The musical group won the case since their song was deemed a parody to the original.

 In 2009, the Warren Publishing Company versus Spurlock (doing business as Vanguard Productions) case brought to light another potential for transformative use.
 Warren Publishing sued Spurlock for publishing a book called Famous Monster Movie Art of Basil Gogos.
 The book used Warren Publishing Company’s images from magazines the company published in the 1950s through the 1970s.